 DIY Sugar Scrub

-I posted the tutorial on Instagram and included the ingredients in the caption which you can check out here.
-The ingredients are affordable and the scrub takes no longer than 5-10 minutes to mix.
-You don’t have to follow the same recipe!
-There are many DIY’s you can try with ingredients you already have!
+I posted a tutorial on Instagram and included the ingredients in the caption which you can check out below!
+The ingredients are affordable and the scrub takes no longer than 5-10 minutes to create.

 Paula’s Choice 2% BHA Liquid Exfoliant